Shourya-BitsPilani/mentalHealth_App/README.md

 ---
-This chatbot is a great example of running **AI models locally** for personal or enterprise use without cloud dependency.
+This chatbot is a great example of running **AI models locally** for personal or enterprise use without cloud dependency. it facilitates an insightful conversation between AI and user.

 Group: Penguin